 The Long Answer

 Yes, Virginia, we have seen the various online videos about setting-up Japanese chisels.
-The creators of most of them are simply parroting instructions that some long-gone employee of a wholesaler, someone who had never used a chisel professionally, heard from another guy working at a chisel factory assembling thousands of chisels everyday as quickly as possible from cheap parts, some of which may have been imported from China.
+The creators of most of them are simply parroting instructions that some long-gone employee of a wholesaler, probably some soft-handed office worker who had never used a chisel professionally, heard from another guy working at a chisel factory assembling thousands of chisels everyday as quickly as possible from cheap parts, some of which may have been imported from China.

 Here’s the problem: Imagine a chisel handle and/or crown manufactured to such careless tolerances that one must beat the heck out of the handle with a hammer (kigoroshi) to reduce the handle’s diameter enough so the poorly-matched crown will fit.
 Ask yourself two questions: (1) How difficult can it be to control the tolerances of wooden handles and mild steel rings?
 And (2) will crushing the hardwood’s cells improve the durability and/or longevity of the handle?